 What If My Worker’s Compensation Claim is Denied?

 The workers’ compensation insurance company may initially deny your claim.
-You are entitled to file an .
-If your workers’ compensation claim in Reading was denied, a workers’ compensation lawyer at Munley Law will help you receive the benefits you are entitled to.
+You are entitled to file an appeal.
+If your workers’ compensation claim in Reading was denied, a workers’ compensation attorney at Munley Law will help you receive the benefits you are entitled to.
+According to data from Lockton Analytics, as many as 67% of denied claims are converted into paid claims within a year after the initial denial.

 Does Workers’ Comp Cover Only My Medical Bills?